bendehaan/vault-in-practice/README.md

       4cd80e52d798        vault-in-practice_db_1       postgres:10.4              Up 14 hours
       bf1a84a0cf0d        vault-in-practice_client_1   kasterma/vip:0.0.0         Up 14 hours

 - We will run all our commands from the client container that has been started.
-In a new terminal type
+In a new terminal type (make exec)

        docker exec -ti vault-in-practice_client_1 bash

   this will give you a bash shell in the client container where we will execute all the commands.
 Think of this shell as the local shell on your laptop (but with everything you need installed).

+- `vault status` will now show that this vault is not initialized and is still sealed.

-- 'vault operator init'
+- `vault operator init`

       Unseal Key 1: C85vMOVjVGrfCRMttk2Kfgg93upYCVb4SmBRf+sPYhv0
       Unseal Key 2: Hp/LbMLwGN4jwOjcDr/uHCicVtv4e+yalo1KdnbTNmyQ